PhantomPilots/AutoFarming/README.md

 ## Shorter-term features
-- [X] Implement a farmer for Floor 4 of Bird.
+- [X] Farmer for Floor 4 of Bird.
+- [ ] Farmer for floors 1-3 of Dogs.
+- [ ] Farmer for floors 1-3 of Snake.

 ## Longer-term features